 A Razer Synapse is a software that allows users to configure their hardware devices, set up macros, or map buttons.
-A zero-day vulnerability in Razer was recently discovered and it enables attackers to gain Windows administrator rights simply by plugging in a Razer mouse or keyboard.
-Razer is a very popular computer peripheral manufacturer known for its gaming mice and keyboards.
-When you connect a Razer device to a Windows device, the operating system automatically downloads the Razer Synapse software and begins installing it on the computer.
-This Razer Synapse software as claimed by Razer is currently used by over 100 million users worldwide.
+Recently, security researchers uncovered a zero-day vulnerability in Razer devices.
+This vulnerability allowed attackers to gain Windows administrative rights gained through Razer devices like mouse or keyboard when plugged in.
+Razer, a popular computer peripheral manufacturer known for its gaming mice and keyboards.
+Upon connecting a Razer device to a Windows device, the operating system automatically downloads the Razer Synapse software and initiates its installation on the computer.
+According to Razer, the Razer Synapse software currently serves over 100 million users worldwide

 How is the administrative right obtained?
 Security researcher Jonhat discovered and tweeted about the zero-day vulnerability in the plug-and-play installation of Razer Synapse that allows users to quickly gain SYSTEM privileges on a Windows device.
 SYSTEM privileges are the highest user rights available in Windows and allow someone to execute any command on the operating system.
 Essentially, when a user is given SYSTEM permissions in Windows, they get complete control of the system and can install anything they want, including malware.

-After not receiving a response from Razer, Jonhat disclosed the zero-day vulnerability on Twitter and explained how the bug works as shown in the video below.
+After not receiving a response from Razer, Jonhat disclosed the zero-day vulnerability on Twitter.
+They explained how the bug works as shown in the video below.

-It is worth noting that this is a Local Privilege Escalation (LPE) vulnerability, which means you must have a Razer device and also physical access to the Windows device.
-After this zero-day vulnerability gained wide attention on Twitter, Razer has contacted the security researcher to let them know that they will be issuing a fix.
+It is worth noting that this is a Local Privilege Escalation (LPE) vulnerability.
+Which means you must have a Razer device and also physical access to the Windows device.
+Following the attention this zero-day vulnerability gained on Twitter, Razer contacted the security researcher to inform them that they will be issuing a fix.

-Razer also told the researcher that he would be receiving a bug bounty reward even though the vulnerability was publicly disclosed.
+In addition, Razer assured the researcher that they would receive a bug bounty reward, even though the vulnerability had been publicly disclosed.